Cray-HPE/docs-csm/api/bos.md

 will be limited.
 Components are treated as OR operations unless preceded by "&" for AND or "!" for NOT.

+Alternatively, the limit can be set to "*", which means no limit.

 It is recommended that this should be 1-65535 characters in length.

 This restriction is not enforced in this version of BOS, but it is